bord81/Usefull-stuff/scripts/AutoDelg/README.md

+Tired of manually adding each torrent link in deluge-console?

-Script waits for console input of magnet torrent links (one at a time) and adds them to download queue.
+This script waits for console input of magnet torrent links (one at a time) and adds them to download queue.

 Enter 'quit' to exit (default).